 British composer Elizabeth Maconchy (1907-1994) was one of the most recognized composition talents in the mid-20th century.
 Throughout her life, she enjoyed recognition and praise for her music.
 Henry Wood, founder of the BBC Proms, premiered her works at Promenade concerts and her works received awards such as the Edwin Evans Prize (1948) and the London City Counsel Prize (1953), organized to celebrate the coronation of Queen Elizabeth II.
 In 1981, My Dark Heart for soprano solo and six instruments was commissioned by the Royal College of Music on the celebration of their centenary and was appointed an honorary fellow at St. Hilda’s College, Oxford in 1977.
-She served as Chairwoman of the Composer’s Guild in Great Britain and became the President of the Society for the Promotion of Good Music after her friend and mentor, Benjamin Britten’s death in 1976.
+She served as Chairwoman of the Composer’s Guild in Great Britain and became the President of the Society for the Promotion of Good Music after her friend and previous president of the SPGM*, Benjamin Britten’s death in 1976.
 However, despite the prominence of her career and life’s work, Maconchy compositions are virtually unknown today.

 With the influence of Holst and Vaughan Williams on her music, her early works are reflective of the continued line of distinctly “British Music” that Vaughan Williams, in particular, endeavored to establish.
 However, early on in her composition studies at the RCM, the music of Béla Bartók caught Maconchy’s interest.
 Although studying with him was never a viable option for her during her student years, the progression of her compositional output throughout the 20th century clearly displays his influence.
 Particularly evident in her string quartets, Maconchy develops a technique of development and variation on short motivic materials and nontraditional scales.
 Within her orchestral work, similar techniques can be heard that incorporate her British Nationalist background with the harmonic transformations of Bartok.
 For example, her Symphony for Double String Orchestra (1952-53) and Music for Strings (1981-82) demonstrates this marriage of influences.
 Through the string orchestra, a genre for which both Edward Elgar and Ralph Vaughan Williams are famously known, she presents works that—through techniques traceable to Bartok—are clearly divergent from the lush harmonies inherited by her teacher yet still maintain the essence of the Nationalist tradition from which she came.